DjangoGirls/translation-guide/when_its_ready.md

 Crowdin
 -------

-1. Go to the [settings](https://crowdin.com/project/django-girls-tutorial/settings#translations) page
+1. Go to the [Crowdin settings](https://crowdin.com/project/django-girls-tutorial/settings#translations) page.
 2. Click on the `Build project` button.
 If you don't have permissions to do that part, please email us at [hello@djangogirls.org](mailto:hello@djangogirls.org).
 3. After the build is done, click on the `Download` button next to the language you want to publish.

 Move files to the tutorial
 -------------

-1. Clone our tutorial from its master branch
+1. Clone our tutorial from its master branch.
-2. Create a new branch called `spanish` (`git checkout -b spanish`)
+2. Create a new branch called `spanish` (`git checkout -b spanish`).
 3. Unzip the file you downloaded from Crowdin.
 In the unzipped folder you will see two subfolders: `es` and `_book`.
 Copy the folder named `es` and place it into the root directory of the tutorial (next to `en`, `pl`, `uk`).
 4. Edit LANGS.md (found in the root directory of the tutorial) and add a link to the language version to it.
-[Example](https://github.com/DjangoGirls/tutorial/commit/569f10512bb5642661093dcbcc0ed7683d65cb38).
+Here is an [example](https://github.com/DjangoGirls/tutorial/commit/569f10512bb5642661093dcbcc0ed7683d65cb38).
-5. Commit this as a first version of your translation to the branch for your language
+5. Commit this as a first version of your translation to the branch for your language.

 Fix what Crowdin broke
 -----------